Dutch B1 – how to reach

 A good teacher leads you to level B1

-However, up to now, there is no program that replaces a good teacher who leads you up to level B1.
+However, up to now, no program replaces a good teacher who leads you up to level B1.
 A good teacher not only corrects your written texts but, more important, gives you tips on how to improve!
 Straight to the writing exam, if that’s your target.

 The author of this blog is such a teacher.
 After having prepared your class with e-learning, you meet your teacher online.
+We use the Delft method, in short and flexible modules.
 You are in a small group.
 Are you interested?

 Read more in Courses